-38. Discussions and Resolutions Affecting Employees of the Council

-If at a meeting there arises any question relating to the appointment, conduct, promotion, dismissal, salary or conditions of service, of any person employed by the Council, it shall not be considered until the Council or committee (as the case may be) has decided whether or not the press and public shall be excluded.
+38. Discussions and Resolutions Affecting Employees of the Council by the Council, it shall not be considered until the Council or committee (as the case may be) has decided whether or not the press and public shall be excluded.
 (See Standing Order No. 68.)